Find out what is stored in the National Pupil Database (NPD) about you or your child

-The DfE offers no template to make requests although they do publish an email address to which you can submit them.
-The form they suggest you use, doesn’t offer the option of other, or “subject access request”.
 We have therefore drafted a suggested template text we suggest you copy and paste from the bottom of this page into an email and edit for your own request.
 You can then use that text, in the body of their contact form.
 Make the request by only telling them who you are and what data you want, about yourself or your children, but do not send copies of any documents until you know they have responded and accepted to process your request, and clarified their official arrangements.

 It’s difficult to imagine just how much information is collected about children in schools.
 Or how that information is used, stored, and shared with others.

 Every school day — and throughout our lives, from starting nursery to finishing secondary school — a huge amount of data is collected.
 Most without our knowledge or consent.

 You can find out what’s in your records and fix the mistakes.
 It’s simple and quick.